triture/apirock/README.md

 ## Activities

-ApiRock is in fact a stack of activities.
+ApiRock is a stack of activities.
 After you write your group of activities, ApiRock will run everithing in order.
-If something fails, the test is finished with error.
+If something goes wrong, the will end with an error.

 ### Request Activity

-The heart of ApiRock is make API requests and check if everything is OK.
+ApiRock makes an API requests and makes sure everything is OK.

 ```haxe
 new ApiRock("Google Request")